Introduction to Principles of Project Management

 A vision or objective is necessary to complete any work on time and with full quality because it acts as a road map for executing the project.
 In project management also the same thing is applicable, vision and mission is the first principle of it because without an objective it is very hard to complete a project on time and also it consumes more resources, etc. It should be clear in mind what is to be done and what are the steps.
 For example, how many persons are required for a specific task and other essential commodities, etc., is only possible when there is a vision.
 Also, Every company that handles the different projects they first prepare the full policy and then proceed, so the sole motto of policy is to clear the vision of what, when, and where is to be done in the project.

 2. Business Objectives

 The sole motto of every organization is to get profit.
 To earn profit from work, it should be quality full, and there is a need for good marketing.
 So for the whole of this, an objective is required first, which contains some short-term goals.
 It helps the organization to save time, resources and results in good profit.
 A business objective is that’s why considered as the second principle of project management.
-Also, we can say that a business is successful when there are a proper schedule and a clear vision, and a zeal to do work with proper dedication.
+Also, we can say that a business is successful when there is a proper schedule, a clear vision, and a zeal to do work with proper dedication.